cea-hpc/modules/doc/source/modulefile.rst

 .. mfcmd:: conflict modulefile...

- :mfcmd:`prereq` and :mfcmd:`conflict` control whether or not the *modulefile* will be loaded.
-The :mfcmd:`prereq` command lists *modulefiles* which must have been previously loaded before the current *modulefile* will be loaded.
+ :mfcmd:`conflict` controls whether or not the *modulefile* will be loaded.
- Similarly, the :mfcmd:`conflict` command lists *modulefiles* which :mfcmd:`conflict` with the current *modulefile*.
+ The :mfcmd:`conflict` command lists *modulefiles* which conflict with the current *modulefile*.
 If a list contains more than one *modulefile*, then each member of the list acts as a Boolean OR operation.
-Multiple :mfcmd:`prereq` and :mfcmd:`conflict` commands may be used to create a Boolean AND operation.
+Multiple :mfcmd:`conflict` commands may be used to create a Boolean AND operation.
 If one of the requirements have not been satisfied, an error is reported and the current *modulefile* makes no changes to the user's environment.

- If an argument for :mfcmd:`prereq` is a directory and any *modulefile* from the directory has been loaded, then the prerequisite is met.
-For example, specifying X11 as a :mfcmd:`prereq` means that any version of X11, X11/R4 or X11/R5, must be loaded before proceeding.

  If an argument for :mfcmd:`conflict` is a directory and any other *modulefile* from that directory has been loaded, then a conflict will occur.